airaria/DogBreedIdentification_RosettaStone/README.md

 3. do data augmentation on image data,
 4. make a comparision between tensorflow and pytorch.

-##Usage
+## Usage
-1.Download the data from kaggle: www.kaggle.com/c/dog-breed-identification .
+1.Download the data from kaggle: www.kaggle.com/c/dog-breed-identification

 2.Unzip labels.csv.zip and train.zip and put them under data/ folder,  now the data/ folder contains labels.csv and a new folder train/  .